Saving tax through mutual funds

 For a variety of reasons, savers are prone to making hasty and poor decisions while choosing their tax-saving investments.
 When opting for ELSS funds, do yourself a favour by planning ahead rather than waking up to tax-saving investments late in the financial year.
 Many investors who wait till the end of the year also do not make discretionary investments other than the tax-savings.
 And so they are inexperienced in this whole activity and make a foray into investing only once a year, generally to fall prey to the first salesman who comes along.
 As long as an investment saves tax, they feel that the immediate job is done.

 This approach proves expensive in the long run.
 A good tax-saving investment must be an investment first and a tax-saver later.
 For most people, the investment that should make most sense is in an ELSS fund.
 This is because salary-earners generally have some of the permitted amount going into fixed income through PF deductions and to balance that, equity is advisable.

 There's a widespread misconception that equity is too risky for older investors or for retirees and therefore they should not use ELSS.
 Nothing could be further from the truth.
 Everyone who has taxable income should invest in ELSS to save taxes.

-Of course, like all equity investments, the best way of investing in ELSS funds is through monthly SIPs throughout the year.
-That's also the way to avoid any last minute rush.
-At the beginning of every year, estimate the amount you have left over from the R1.5 lakh limit after statutory deductions, divide it by 12 and start an SIP.
+Of course, like all equity investments, the best way of investing in ELSS funds is through monthly Systematic Investment Plans (SIPs) through the year.
+This is also a good way to avoid last-minute rush.
+At the beginning of every year, estimate the amount you have left over from the Rs 1.5 lakh limit after statutory deductions, divide it by 12 and start an SIP.